-Drinking is also enjoyed amongst tourists and you’ll find that there are many locals who are drinking more due to the growing middle-class economy.
+Drinking is also enjoyed amongst tourists, and you’ll find that there are many locals who are drinking more due to the growing middle-class economy.
 Beer, spirits, and cocktails are all popular and rather affordable compared to some American cities.

 Overall, the daily budget will range from $30 US dollars to $200 US dollars or more.
 Most backpackers will spend about $30 US dollars a day and still travel comfortably.

 The cost will depend on what you want to see and do in Vietnam.
 Like the rest of your budget, you can go crazy and spend hundreds on activities or save money and only hit the most tourist areas and avoid private tours.

 How to Get Around

 Another part of your budget that is important to consider is transportation.
-There are a lot of places to visit in Vietnam and you will likely want to venture between cities and destinations.
+There are a lot of places to visit in Vietnam, and you will likely want to venture between cities and destinations.

-One of the best ways to get around and one that will save you travel time, is to take a domestic flight.
-There are a few budget airlines that operate within the country and a ticket from Ho Chi Minh City to Hanoi can cost as little as $30 US dollars.
+One of the best ways to get around and one that will save you travel time is to take a domestic flight.
+There are a few budget airlines that operate within the country, and a ticket from Ho Chi Minh City to Hanoi can cost as little as $30 US dollars.

-While the train is not as developed as other countries, it is reliable between large cities.
+While the train is not as developed as in other countries, it is reliable between large cities.
 Most people prefer to use the trains when they have a long trip, which they often book overnight so that they can sleep.

 Taxis are another option to get around a specific city and are relatively affordable.
 Vinasun and Mailinh are the most reliable companies that do not overcharge tourists for their rides.
 Most taxis will run on a meter but expect to have an adrenaline rush as you experience navigating the chaotic street traffic.

-Finally, walking is a great way to experience a city or destination and its free.
+Finally, walking is a great way to experience a city or destination, and it’s free.
 Many tourist areas are safe to walk in as long as you keep your belongings close and are aware of your surroundings.
 As with any new travel destination, you should avoid walking alone at night.

 Ho Chi Minh City

 Military museums can educate you on the country’s past, while the Independence Palace is a stunning modern building.
 The lively city is constantly busy, even as the sun goes down.
 Tourists can slip into the night for a fun time at the bars and try a variety of delicious street food dishes.

 Hoi An is a unique city that is filled with watery canals and a mixture of colonial villas and Chinese pagodas.
-The city blends the various cultures into one and tourists can easily see the French and Chinese influence in the architecture and streets.
+The city blends the various cultures into one, and tourists can easily see the French and Chinese influence in the architecture and streets.
 The riverside restaurants are increasingly popular where you can get an authentic bowl of pho to satisfy your hunger.

 My Khe Beach is the biggest attraction for the city of Da Nang, which features a vibrant green coastline with resorts, high rises, restaurants, and bars.
 Now a holiday destination, the city is a top pick because of its clean, white-sand beaches.

-Tourists can escape in a horse drawn carriage or visit the city’s version of the Eiffel Tower.
+Tourists can escape in a horse-drawn carriage or visit the city’s version of the Eiffel Tower.
 Just outside the city walls, the mountains are a big draw for hikers, mountain bikers, and white-water rafters.

-Can Tho is famous for their floating markets, which are the biggest draw for tourists.
+Can Tho is famous for its floating markets, which are the biggest draw for tourists.
 The city sits on the Mekong River and the Cai Rang floating market is a unique sight and experience.
 Tourists can get on the water in a small boat and buy traditional Vietnamese dishes before enjoying the sunset.

 Points of Interest